-Twenty four idealized emission scenarios across five cumulative emission groups (1275 GtC, 2275 GtC, 3275 GtC, 4275 GtC, and 5275 GtC) were designed (Table 1).
-These scenarios include both fossil fuel and land use change emission, and span a variety of peak and decline scenarios with varying emission rates, as well as cumulative emission "overshoot" scenarios with negative emissions and instantaneous pulse scenarios (Fig. 1).
+Twenty-four idealized emission scenarios across five cumulative emission groups (1275, 2275, 3275, 4275, and 5275 Gt C) were designed (Table 1).
+These scenarios include both fossil fuel and land-use change emission, and span a variety of peak and decline scenarios with varying emission rates, as well as cumulative emission "overshoot" scenarios with negative emissions and instantaneous pulse scenarios (Fig. 1).
 The emission scenarios were designed by setting a target peak emission rate and a target year of emission cessation, and ensuring total cumulative emissions (from 1800 onwards) fit into one of the five aforementioned cumulative emission groups.
-The emission scenarios include a cumulative 275 GtC of LUC emissions as well as a cumulative 1000-5000 GtC of fossil fuel emissions.
-LUC emissions follow the historical LUC emissions to 2008 and then decline linearly, reaching zero by 2100, while all fossil fuel emissions end by 2400 (Table 1).
+The emission scenarios include a cumulative 1000-5000 Gt C of fossil fuel emissions as well as a cumulative 275 Gt C of externally prescribed LUC emissions.
+Prescribed LUC emissions follow the historical LUC emissions to 2008 and then decline linearly, reaching 0 by 2100.
+In addition, the emission scenarios include $\sim 50\,\mathrm{Gt\,C}$ of internally calculated LUC emissions from imposed land-use changes.
+Note that scenarios are labeled according to the total externally prescribed fossil fuel and LUC emissions (1275, 2275, 3275, 4275, and 5275 Gt C)

-The fossil fuel and LUC emission scenarios were used to force future simulations spanning the period 2008-3000.
+Emission scenarios were used to force future simulations spanning the period 2008-3000.
 Simulations were run with the same forcings as over the historical period.
-The radiative forcing from land use change (albedo effect), solar, orbital, and volcanic forcings were kept constant at year 2000-levels, while sulphate and non-CO2 GHGs followed the Special Report on Emission Scenarios (SRES) A2 scenario until 2010, and were held constant at year 2010 levels thereafter.
+Land use and solar, orbital, and volcanic radiative forcings were kept constant at year-2000 levels, while sulphate and non-CO2 GHGs followed the Special Report on Emission Scenarios (SRES) A2 scenario until 2010 and were held constant at year-2010 levels thereafter.